Everyone cue the candles and the birthday serenades. Today is my old man’s birthday and we’re celebrating with these cherry lime hand pies!

 Thank God I was wrong.

 I met Brett at an unassuming time in my life and something clicked.
 He wasn’t perfect.
 He looked, talked, and walked different from any guy I ever would have cast to play the role of “mine.”
-He came with a past, a ledger of heartache and broken years, but he carried them with a sincerity that was raw and beautiful.
+And he came with a past, a ledger of heartache and broken years, but he carried them with a sincerity that was raw and beautiful.
 His strength and self-assuredness allowed me the room to be vulnerable, the space to trust and feel hopeful again.
 I can remember thinking, “Ok, this is it.
 Now my life is beginning.
 This is when it starts.”

 Now, 4 years into marriage and a few breaths away from a new decade, my life is still far from what I planned.
 Getting married, moving to a new town, and living with a man and two tiny humans that call you “Mama” is enough of a change of pace to trick you into thinking that you know where life is taking you.
 But amazingly, I’m still feeling my way through the dark at times.
 Bills, tired eyeballs, and a hell of a lot more work than 26 year old me thought she was marrying into are enough to assure myself that I am far from being able to begin writing in ink.
 I’m the leading lady of a story that will continue to be scribbled in pencil, the ending forever unknown, at least on this side of heaven.